 - Noodles

-Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.
+Note: Please scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

 - Large pot